 - Comfort Suites, 890 Brevard Rd; Asheville, NC 28806

 Classroom – lecture, discussion of topics, and hand-on problem solving and calculations

 Workshops participants are provided with a Detailed NEC® Instructional Manual.
-Participants are suggested to bring an NFPA-70, NFPA-70E, National Electrical Code – 2017 or 2020 Edition, and a calculator.
+Participants are suggested to bring an NFPA-70, NFPA-70E, National Electrical Code – *2017 Edition, and a calculator.

 - Participants with demonstrate improved navigation skills within the NEC®.

 - Participants will be exposed to theoretical principals behind the NEC®.

 - Participants will learn problem-solving techniques by actively working through mathematical processes required for performing all calculations required within the code.